 Freelancers can divide their big projects into small tasks with their deadlines.
-This makes it better to assure that the project finishes on time.
+This makes it better to ensure that the project finishes on time.
 This eliminates the stress of having to rush to meet deadlines.
 Even if your clients don’t set the deadline, make it yourself.
 This pressure of giving yourself a self-imposed deadline helps you to focus more on your work.

 5. Say No to Multitasking:

 Multitasking doesn’t make you more time-efficient.
 According to the survey, the mental switching that multitasking requires can consume up to 40% of your productive time.
 There’re higher chances of error since you’re not able to focus.
-You have to choose the important task first and when you’re tired you can tackle repetitive tasks that do not require much power to do.
+You have screen time to choose the important task first and when you’re tired you can tackle repetitive tasks that do not require much power to do.

 You can work with rhythm by being productive for 90 minutes, and then take a break for 20-30 minutes.
-Spend these breaks by starching, hydrating, and giving your eyes some rest.
+Spend these breaks by starching, hydrating, and giving your body and eyes some rest.
 You can also have a short walk outside just for a change of scenery.